On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

-\begin{remark} \Cref{thm1} holds also under weaker versions of rank-basedness.
-First, it uses rank-basedness only in very specific situations, namely when two voters rename exactly two alternatives.
-Moreover, the only real restriction on the rank function $r$ is independence of the naming of other alternatives, i.e., $r(\succsim_i,a)=r(\succsim_i',a)$ for all preferences $\succsim_i$, $\succsim_i'$ that only differ in the naming of alternatives in $A\setminus \{a\}$.
+\begin{remark} \Cref{thm1} also holds under weaker versions of rank-basedness.
+First, our proof uses rank-basedness only in very specific situations, namely when two voters rename exactly two alternatives.
+Moreover, the only real restriction on the rank function $r$ is independence of the naming of other alternatives, i.e., $r(\succsim_i,a)=r(\succsim_i',a)$ for all preference relations~$\succsim_i$,~$\succsim_i'$ that only differ in the naming of alternatives in $A\setminus \{a\}$.
 Hence, we may also define rank-basedness based on a rank function other than the rank tuple and the result still holds. \end{remark}

 \begin{remark} \Cref{thm1} does not hold when preferences are strict.
 For instance, the omninomination rule satisfies all required axioms for arbitrary numbers of voters and alternatives for strict preferences.
-It can even be shown that Claim 2 of the proof no longer holds for strict preferences as a variant of the $2$-plurality rule, which chooses the two alternatives that are top-ranked by the most voters, is rank-based, Pareto-optimal, and strategyproof.
+It can even be shown that Claim 2 of the proof no longer holds for strict preferences as the following SCF is rank-based, Pareto-optimal, and strategyproof: if an alternative is top-ranked by every voter, this alternative is the unique winner; otherwise, return the alternatives which are top-ranked by the most and second most voters (in case of a tie return all alternatives with the second highest plurality score).
 However, no voter is a nominator for this rule.
-A formal definition and proofs for the properties can be found in the appendix. \end{remark}
+A proof of these claims and a formal definition of this SCF can be found in \Cref{prop:2PL} in the appendix. \end{remark}